My Ever Changing Moods: Background

-"My Ever Changing Moods" was composed by lead vocalist Paul Weller, recorded at Weller's own studio Solid Bond Studios, and was released in 1984.
+"My Ever Changing Moods" was composed by lead vocalist Paul Weller, recorded at Weller's own Solid Bond Studios, and was released in 1984.
 It is the first single from the band's debut studio album, Café Bleu (1984), which was renamed My Ever Changing Moods in the United States to capitalise on the success of that single.

 "My Ever Changing Moods," backed with the Hammond organ instrumental "Mick's Company", peaked at No. 29 on the Billboard Hot 100 the week of 9 June 1984, in the US.
 The song remains Weller's greatest success in the US (including his efforts in the Jam and as a solo artist).

 Versions

 The album version features vocals by Weller only accompanied by acoustic piano.
 This version is 3:37 long.

 There are two versions of the song with full band accompaniment.
 The 7" single version is 4:02 minutes long, while the 12" single version is 5:44 minutes long.

-Paul Weller shared a new version of "My Ever Changing Moods" in November 2021.
+Weller released a new version of "My Ever Changing Moods" on his album An Orchestrated Songbook in 2021.

-The track features on his album An Orchestrated Songbook, set for release on 3 December 2021.